-Although it is a rare disorder, affecting less than 1% of pregnancies worldwide, HELLP is a life-threatening condition with potentially devastating consequences.
+HELLP syndrome is a rare disorder and affects less than 1% of pregnancies worldwide, HELLP is a life-threatening condition with potentially devastating consequences.

 Medical experts don’t know exactly what causes the disorder.
 About 10-20% of women who have preeclampsia will go on to develop HELLP.
 But there are also women who develop HELLP without having shown any previous signs of preeclampsia.

 You’re more likely to be at risk for the syndrome if:

 - You’ve experienced HELLP syndrome in a previous pregnancy